Obtaining a Library Card

 Customers are responsible for the care of library materials in their possession.
 Items deemed damaged beyond repair will be billed to the customer’s card as a replacement charge.
 The item must be paid for before the borrowing privileges are restored.

 Library items that are lost or remain unreturned after six weeks from the due date are billed to your account.
 Bills include a $5 processing fee to cover re-cataloging, processing, security and bar codes.
 A lost item must be paid in full to restore borrowing privileges.
-In-kind replacement are not encouraged and cannot be guaranteed to be accepted.
+In-kind replacements are not encouraged and cannot be guaranteed to be accepted.
 The library reserves the right to accept only payment and not a replacement item.

 Items owned by Northland Library will be refunded the cost of the item paid for, minus any late fees associated with this item, within 30 days of the date of this transaction.
 Please stop at the customer service desk to initiate the refund.
 Refunds will be applied to any outstanding balance on your account.
 Refunds of $5 or less will be given as Northland Bucks which can be used at Northland Library only.
 Should you locate the item, please bring it, along with your receipt to our Customer Service Desk for a refund.
 All refunds will be mailed to the address listed on the library account.